Today's Articles

 On this date in 1733, one of the first successful Black African slave rebellions occurred.

-The insurrection, the first successful in the New World, lasted six months; the Africans were finally defeated by troops sent by other European colonies in the region as reinforcements for the defeated Danish troops.
+The insurrection, the first successful in the New World, lasted six months.
+The Africans were finally defeated by troops sent by other European colonies in the region to reinforce the defeated Danish troops.

 Reference: